 Symbols on food labels can tell customers different things like how the product was grown or processed, if it’s been certified by a third party regulatory agency, ingredients, allergens, and more.
 Not only do symbols provide information, they also differentiate products from competitor brands which can attract niche customers.
 Listed below are food label symbols you can find in the marketplace.

 - American Humane Certified: The American Humane Association is the first independent, third-party certification program to verify the humane treatment of farm animals.
+The American Humane Association believes people should be able to follow their food preference and find humanely raised dairy, meat, and egg products that are both safe and affordable.
 The American Humane Certified™ program verifies that producers’ care and handling of farm animals meet the science-based animal welfare standards of the American Humane Association.
 These guidelines ensure: livestock have access to clean and sufficient food and water; a safe, healthy living environment; and staff and managers are thoroughly trained to care for animals in a humane manner.

 - Animal Welfare Approved: Started in 2006, Animal Welfare Approved (AWA) is a division of the non-profit organization Animal Welfare Institute.
+Animal Welfare Approved is the first seal to guarantee that humanely labeled products do not come from agribusiness-owned operations that raise some of their animals under cruel conditions.
 Its standards cover the way its participating farms raise their animals (including beef and dairy cattle, bison, sheep, goats, pigs, chickens, turkeys, ducks, geese, and rabbits).
 The basic premise of AWA standards is that animals must be able to behave naturally and be in a state of physical and psychological well-being.
 They only certify family farms (charging no fees to participating farmers) and state that animals must be raised on pasture or range.

 - Certified Gluten-Free: Established in 2005, the Gluten-Free Certification Organization (GFCO), an industry program of the Gluten Intolerance Group (GIG), provides certification services to producers of gluten-free products using quality assessment and control measures throughout production, in order to provide assurance to consumers of the safety of their foods.
+The nonprofit helps people with celiac disease and other gluten-related disorders live healthy lives.
+GFCO combines the process of stringent desk audits of ingredients and suppliers with regular on-site inspections and monitoring of testing results to ensure standards are met.
 The Gluten-Free logo is an internationally recognized certification symbol for meeting strict gluten-free standards.
 GFCO is one of the leading gluten-free certification programs in the world.

 - Certified Naturally Grown: A non-profit alternative certification program tailored for small-scale, direct-market farmers using natural methods.
 Certified Naturally Grown (CNG) offers peer-review certification to farmers and beekeepers producing food for their local communities by working in harmony with nature, without relying on synthetic chemicals or GMOs.
 Some farmers have criticized the cost and process they need to go through to participate in the USDA’s organic program so CNG provides an alternative.
 The Certified Naturally Grown™ also label indicates that a product is, in fact, natural rather than just using the word “natural” for marketing purposes.